billyJoePiano/TenaPull/installAndRun.md

 ## Configure your Splunk Universal Forwarder and Heavy Forwarder/Indexer

-This assumes you already know how to install and configure a Splunk Universal Forwarder, and configure your Splunk Indexer or Heavy Forwarder for custom inputs.
+This assumes you already know how to install and configure a Splunk Universal Forwarder, and the basics of configuring your Splunk Indexer or Heavy Forwarder for custom inputs.
 More information is available on the Splunk website:<br />
 https://docs.splunk.com/Documentation/Forwarder/8.2.6/Forwarder/Installanixuniversalforwarder

-### Example Splunk configuration entries
+### TenaPull Splunk configuration entries

 - [Example `local/inputs.conf` entry](inputs.conf) for your Splunk Universal Forwarder, on the host which runs TenaPull
 - [Example `local/props.conf` entry](props.conf) for your Splunk Heavy Forwarder or Indexer